Chthonic-Studio/ld58/README.md

 2. Tactical Spatial Economy: Placement order and adjacency matter as much as cost curves.
 3. Pressure via Entropy: Blight escalates complexity and decision urgency.
 4. Clean Modularity: Every system is decoupled via signals for rapid content iteration.
 5. Transparency & Learnability: Players can inspect why outputs occur (planned synergy visualizations).
+6. Resource Managemente: You have to manage your income tightly

 ---